ANIMAL PROTECTION SERVICES PROMISES TO RESPECT ANY PERSONAL DATA YOU SHARE WITH US, OR THAT WE GET FROM OTHER ORGANISATIONS, AND KEEP IT SAFE.

-Our marketing communications include information about our charitable activities.
-If you would like to opt in to receive these communications or change your current preferences then please contact by email at email@example.com.
+Our marketing communications include information about animal rescues, investigations, and campaigns.
+If you would like to opt in to receive these communications or change your current preferences then please contact us on:

 This privacy notice sets out how we process your data.
 It also explains your rights and options around how we use your personal information.

 WHEN YOU GIVE IT TO US DIRECTLY

 - communicate with us

 - make a donation

 - take part in an event

 - apply to work or volunteer for us

 - give us your personal information in any other way